flightaware/tohil/TCLOBJECTS.md

 1
 ```

+Likewise, td_get will accept a list of keys, treating the tcl object as a nested tree of dictionaries, with inner dictionaries stored as values inside outer dictionaries.
+It is an error to try to get a key that doesn't exist.

+td_exists can be used to see if a key exists, and also accepts a list of keys to access a hierarchy.

 td_size() returns the size of the dict or throws an error if the contents of the object can't be treated as a tcl dict.

 x.td_remove() removes an element from the dict.
 It's not an error to remove something that doesn't exist.